 Your risk increases because these cancers can be caused by a change in certain genes - BRCA 1 AND BRCA 2 - that is passed on throughout a family.
 Genetic testing can tell if you have these genetic mutations.
 There are also genes that have not yet been identified but undoubtedly play a role in inherited breast cancers.

 Personal History of Breast Cancer

 If you have already had breast cancer, you might have a greater chance of also developing ovarian cancer.
 Some of the same risk factors that can impact ovarian cancer can affect breast cancer.
 That might include the age you first started your period, and if and when you started menopause.
 Any pregnancies and fertility treatments could also make a difference.

 The good news is that even with family risk factors like breast cancer, the chance of developing ovarian cancer is still small.
+It is rarer than breast cancer.
 Most women with a family or personal history of ovarian or breast cancer will never get the disease.

 Make sure to tell your doctor if you or a family member have a history of breast cancer.
-You can work together to diagnosis any issues as soon as they might come up.
+You can work together to prevent breast and ovarian cancer if you have an increased genetic risk.